krzyzanowskim/CryptoSwift/README.md

 AES

-Notice regarding padding: *Manual padding of data is optional and CryptoSwift by default always will add PKCS7 padding before encryption, and remove after decryption when __Cipher__ enum is used.
-If you need manually disable/enable padding, you can do this by setting parameter for encrypt()/decrypt() on class __AES__.*
+Notice regarding padding: *Manual padding of data is optional and CryptoSwift is using PKCS7 padding by default.
+If you need manually disable/enable padding, you can do this by setting parameter for __AES__ class*

 Basic:
 ```swift